This page is part of © FOTW Flags Of The World website

 CROSS OF JERUSALEM

-1) A term occasionally used to describe a cross potent – see ‘cross potent
+1) A term occasionally used to describe a cross potent – see cross potent

-2) See ‘Jerusalem cross’.
+2) See Jerusalem cross

 Jerusalem Cross Jerusalem Cross

-Flag of the Scouts of San Jordi, France (fotw); Flag of the Kingdom of Jerusalem 1162 – 1191 (fotw)
+Flag of the Scouts of San Jordi, France; Flag of the Kingdom of Jerusalem 1162–1191

 CROSS OF LORRAINE

-A cross in which two horizontal arms cross the vertical arm, and currently seen on the arms and alternative national flag of Hungary, the arms and national flag of Slovakia plus the arms and state flag of Lithuania – a cross patriarchal, patriarchal cross, archiepiscopal cross or cross of Anjou, a double or double-armed cross, Jagiellonian cross – but see ‘Vytis cross’ (also ‘armorial bearings’, ‘cross 2)’, ‘national flag 1)’ ‘one-and-a-half armed cross’, ‘orthodox cross’, papal cross’, ‘two-and-a-half armed cross’ and ‘state flag 1)’).
+A cross in which two horizontal arms cross the vertical arm, and currently seen on the arms and alternative national flag of Hungary, the arms and national flag of Slovakia plus the arms and state flag of Lithuania – a cross patriarchal, patriarchal cross, archiepiscopal cross or cross of Anjou, a double or double-armed cross, Jagiellonian cross – but see ‘Vytis cross’ (also ‘armorial bearings’, ‘cross 2)’, ‘national flag 1)’ ‘one-and-a-half armed cross’, ‘orthodox cross’, papal cross’, ‘two-and-a-half armed cross’, ‘state flag 1)’).

 Free France 1940-44 Slovakia Arms Slovakia